NPowl/Regatron-Custom-Device/README.md

 To use - clone the "Built" folder.
 There are 2020 and 2021 releases in this folder.
 Copy the internal "G5 Regatron Custom Device" folder into "C:\Users\Public\Documents\National Instruments\NI VeriStand 202X\Custom Devices\G5 Regatron Custom Device", replacing X with your VeriStand version.

+> **Important:**  Install the "HTTP Client with SSL Support" package on the NI Real-Time target using NI MAX.
+Without this package the deployment will fail!

 ############

 To build from source: